thomaz-s/es6-examples/README.md

-# es6-examples
+Some examples and exercises using JavaScript ES6.
-Examples and exercises of JavaScript ES6
+I only uploaded the .js files so in order to this work is necessary to organize the directories and configure the Babel